LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 ---------------

 Pre-processing allows to initialize result buffers by implementing :meth:`libertem.udf.UDFPreprocessMixin.preprocess`.
 This method is executed after all buffers are allocated, but before the partition data is processed, with views set for the whole partition masked by the current ROI.
 This is particularly useful to set up :code:`dtype=object` buffers, for example ragged arrays.

+.. versionadded:: 0.3.0.dev0

 Partition processing
 --------------------